midoubey/rag-n8n-project/README.md

 ## 📌 How It Works

 ### Clinic WhatsApp Assistant Workflow
-1. Patient sends a message via WhatsApp
+1. Patient sends a message via WhatsApp (text, voice note, or image)
 2. Workflow analyzes the question using AI embeddings
 3. Patient info and conversation context stored in Supabase
 4. Workflow books/reschedules/cancels appointments via Google Calendar
 5. Sends confirmation and reminder messages via WhatsApp
 6. Data is ready for clinic CRM or other systems